avpa11/php-and-mySQL/README.md

 # php-and-mySQL
+"Doesn't Matter" was developed by a group of two students as part of Web Scripting class coursework.

+Features & Technologies used:

 CRUD operations on mySQL database using php PDO Agent

-Technology & Features used:

 Materialize - CSS Framework | CSS grid | CANVAS | TimeZone API

-Project Name: Doesn't Matter, Developers: Alina Pak and João Vitor Wilke Silva
+Developers: Alina Pak and João Vitor Wilke Silva